-Depending on the product or service, a website may have several different landing pages to capture audiences from various email or search campaigns.
+Depending on the product or service, a website may have several different landing pages to capture audiences from various email, or search campaigns.
 Most frequently, the homepage of the website is the main landing page, though there can be many more.

 Before starting any design, it is a good idea to wireframe your concepts and ideas and test them to ensure that the design is achieving the intended goals.
 For the sake of simplicity, this guide will walk through the design of the finished product, assuming wireframes have been completed.

-When getting started on a page layout like this, leveraging Adobe XD’s guides and grids is a great way to ensure alignment and precise positioning of elements across the page.
+When getting started on a page layout like this, leveraging Adobe XD’s guides and grids is a great way to ensure alignment, and precise positioning of elements across the page.
 This guide on designing for websites in Adobe XD will provide a good understanding of how to use guides and grids, which can be applied to this project.

-The navigation section typically sits at the top of the landing page, providing access to pages with additional information such as pricing details, feature overviews and calls to action like signing up or contacting an agent.
-In this landing page, the menu will reflect options for exploring the housing inventory, selling your own home and contacting an agent to get started.
+The navigation section typically sits at the top of the landing page, providing access to pages with additional information such as pricing details, feature overviews, and calls to action like signing up or contacting an agent.
+In this landing page, the menu will reflect options for exploring the housing inventory, selling your own home, and contacting an agent to get started.

 Adding the logo

 To start, add the logo to the menu bar.
 If you’re following along in the sample file, the logo is available as a reusable component in the Libraries panel on the left, called homey logo.
-Using the guides on the page, position the logo against the left guide and vertically centred within the top space.
+Using the guides on the page, position the logo against the left guide, and vertically centered within the top space.
 The positioning can be fine tuned later once additional navigation elements are included.

-The navigation links will be set up on the right side of the navigation bar to create balance with the page and follow standard conventions.
+The navigation links will be set up on the right side of the navigation bar to create balance with the page, and follow standard conventions.
 Using the text tool, click to add the first navigation item labelled Browse Inventory.
 Set the text alignment to be right aligned.

 Next, make a group out of the text box.
 Making this a group will allow a Stack to be enabled enabling easier duplication and rearrangement of menu items.
 Once the stack is enabled, double click into the group and select the text box.
 Copy and paste the first text box until there are three text boxes stacked horizontally.